pyeventsourcing/eventsourcing/docs/topics/process.rst

                 assert retries, "Failed set order.is_paid"

-Let's do that again, but with a batch of orders.
+Let's do that again, but with a batch of orders that is created after the system operating system processes have been started.
 Below, ``app`` will be working concurrently with the ``orders`` process that is running in the operating system process that was started in the previous step.
 The ``reservations`` and the ``payments`` process will also be processing concurrently with